-When it comes to generalization, state-of-the-art AI/ML research incorporates interesting works that exploit local Rademacher complexities, algorithmic stability, compression bounds, and algorithmic robustness to derive the generalization error bounds of deep (as well as shallow) networks \cite{Modern_DL_Math'21,Bartlett_DL_Stat_Viewpoint'21}.
+As for generalization, state-of-the-art AI/ML research incorporates interesting works that exploit local Rademacher complexities, algorithmic stability, compression bounds, and algorithmic robustness to derive the generalization error bounds of deep (also shallow) networks \cite{Bartlett_DL_Stat_Viewpoint'21}.
 The authors of \cite{Belkin_PNAS_reconciling_MML'19}, on the other hand, expose the existence of \textit{double descent} that amalgamates the classical U-shaped test risk curve and the modern interpolating regime (with zero training error) for over-parameterized DL models.
 The authors of \cite{PNAS_citation_Adlam_Triple_Descent'20} took inspiration from double descent and revealed \textit{triple descent}, which also comprises a superabundant parameterization regime corresponding to a deterministic NTK \cite{Jacot_NTK'18}.
 NTK is the limiting kernel of wide FNNs as their width approaches infinity \cite{Jacot_NTK'18}.
 When it comes to infinitely wide FNNs, crucial \textit{mean field limits} are derived for two-layer FNNs \cite{Mei_PNAS_NN_landscape_18} and multi-layer FNNs \cite{PNAS_citation_MF_Limit_Rrigorous_Framework'21}.
 Meanwhile, the fundamental phenomena of \textit{neural collapse} and \textit{minority collapse} are unveiled in \cite{Papyan_PNAS_prevalence_of_neural_collapse'20} and \cite{Fang_Minority_Collapse'21}, respectively.
-Neural collapse is a fundamentally pervasive inductive bias that occurs during the terminal phase of training beginning at the epoch in which training error first vanishes while training loss is driven to zero \cite{Papyan_PNAS_prevalence_of_neural_collapse'20}, whereas minority collapse is the fundamental limit on the minority classes of DL models that are trained for an adequately long time on class-imbalanced datasets \cite{Fang_Minority_Collapse'21}.
+Neural collapse is a fundamentally pervasive inductive bias that occurs during the terminal phase of training beginning at the epoch in which the training error first vanishes while the training loss is driven to zero \cite{Papyan_PNAS_prevalence_of_neural_collapse'20}, whereas minority collapse is the fundamental limit on the minority classes of DL models that are trained for an adequately long time on class-imbalanced datasets \cite{Fang_Minority_Collapse'21}.

-Despite the many state-of-the-art works on approximation, optimization, and generalization in the context of the theory of DL, quantifying the fundamental limits of deep networks and hence deep FNNs remains a very challenging fundamental problem.
-This motivates our work and its context, as explained below.